ScottLogic/blog/_posts/2020-04-22-Async-Iterators-Across-Execution-Contexts.md

 title: Cross-window async iterators using Comlink
 date: 2020-04-22 00:00:00 Z
 categories:
-- sburnstone
 - Tech
 author: sburnstone
 layout: default_post
 summary: Async iterators are a great language feature that make working with asynchronous streams of data a joy to use.
 We'll take a look at consuming an async iterator running in a Web Worker from the main thread and see how we can use a library called Comlink to abstract away the fact it's running in a different execution context.
 ---

 Async iterators are a great language feature that make working with asynchronous streams of data a joy to use.
 We'll take a look at consuming an async iterator running in a Web Worker from the main thread and see how we can use a library called Comlink to abstract away the fact it's running in a different execution context.